 Ask for a pre-hearing review.
 If your employee's case is as weak as you believe it to be, they will be advised that they has very little chance of winning.
 They may be asked for a sizeable deposit (the maximum deposit is now £1,000), and they may also be warned that since they have no reasonable chance of success, they risk having substantial legal costs awarded against them.

-Under new rules, from 29 July 2013 an upfront fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.
+An upfront fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.
 These are designed to discourage spurious claims.

 Although in most cases going to an Employment Tribunal each party pays its own costs, where one party pursues a case which is misconceived or unreasonable, the Tribunal now has powers to award costs of up to £20,000 to the other side (see 1).

 Probably, but take legal advice.
 If the Tribunal accepts that you had good reasons, it may reduce the size of the award against you.
 But you need to know whether your definition of a good reason is likely to coincide with that of the Tribunal, before you can make a decision on whether to fight or not.